Photo by Alex McFarland

 Driven by curiosity, creativity, and authenticity in the search for living energy.

-Outside of his health work, Peter is a pianist, composer, and songwriter who toured professionally and released several albums with the band Slow Gherkin.
-He draws inspiration from the two great forces in his life — nature and human connection.
+Outside of this work, I'm a pianist, composer, and songwriter.
+I toured and recorded several albums with the band Slow Gherkin.
+I draw inspiration from the two great forces in my life — nature and human connection.

-EMF consulting, environmental health assessments, and personalized protocols rooted in circadian science and quantum biology.
+EMF consulting, water quality analysis, light environment assessments, and personalized protocols rooted in circadian science and quantum biology — at Living Energy Wellness.

 Independent research into EMF-driven conditions like MCAS, EDS, and POTS — exploring the environmental root causes of chronic illness.